mkb79/Audible/README.md

 ## Authentication

+### Informations

 Clients are authenticated using OpenID.
-Once a client has successfully authenticated with Amazon, they are given an access token and refresh token for authenticating with Audible.
+Once a client has successfully authenticated with Amazon, they are given an access token for authenticating with Audible.

+### Register device

 Clients authenticate with Audible using cookies from Amazon and the given access token to `/auth/register`.
-Clients are given an RSA private key and adp_token used for signing subsequent requests.
+Clients are given an refresh token, RSA private key and adp_token.

-For requests to the Audible API, requests need to be signed using the provided key and adp_token.
+For requests to the Audible API, requests need to be signed using the provided RSA private key and adp_token.
 Request signing is fairly straight-forward and uses a signed SHA256 digest.
 Headers look like:

 ```
 x-adp-alg: SHA256withRSA:1.0